Why Are My Google Reviews Missing or Disappearing?

 7. Do your reviews share a similar pattern or tone?

-Sometimes, Google’s spam algorithm detects different reviews too good to be true and sounds the same.
+Sometimes, Google’s spam algorithm detects different reviews too good to be true and sound the same.

 If your reviews have perfect capitalisation, grammar, and mention your brand in the same way or tone, Google may remove some of it for possible spam.

-Keeping your reviews honest and natural means making sure not to over-coach your clients on what to write in the review.
+Keeping your reviews honest and natural means not over-coaching your clients on what to write in the review.
 You should also avoid sending them review templates and let them submit a review in their own words.

 8. Check if the reviewer deleted their reviews

-Your customers can delete their Google My Business reviews at their disposal.
-As a brand, you need to work harder in making sure your clients will stand by their words and keep their reviews about your page.
+Your customers can delete their Google Business Profile reviews at their disposal.
+As a brand, you need to work harder to make sure your clients will stand by their words and keep their reviews about your page.

 That way, you can leverage their reviews to attract more clients in the long run and encourage new customers to leave a review to keep expanding your reach.

-Did a Google My Business Update Bug Cause the Deletion?
+Did a Google Business Profile Update Bug Cause the Deletion?

 It’s a rare case, but Google once confirmed an algorithm bug deleted legitimate reviews after an algorithm update dedicated to Google Maps reviews.
 While this rarely happens in a year, Google cannot help you recover deleted reviews.